2,5-Dimethoxy-4-ethoxyamphetamine: Pharmacodynamics

 MEM is a serotonergic psychedelic and acts as a selective serotonin 5-HT_{2} receptor agonist.
 It is specifically a full agonist of the serotonin 5-HT_{2A} and 5-HT_{2C} receptors and to a lesser extent is a partial to full agonist of the serotonin 5-HT_{2B} receptor.
 The psychedelic effects of MEM are thought to be mediated by serotonin 5-HT_{2A} receptor activation.

 Chemistry

 MEM, also known as 2,5-dimethoxy-4-ethoxyamphetamine, is a phenethylamine, amphetamine, and DOx derivative.
 It is the analogue and derivative of 2,4,5-trimethoxyamphetamine (TMA-2) in which a 4-ethoxy group is present instead of a 4-methoxy group.

+Synthesis

+The chemical synthesis of MEM has been described.

 Derivatives

-A variety of derivatives of MEM have been developed and studied, for instance by Daniel Trachsel and colleagues.
-These include MPM, MIPM, MALM, MMALM, MFEM, MDFEM, and MTFEM, among others.
+A variety of derivatives of MEM have been developed and studied, not only by Alexander Shulgin but also by for instance Daniel Trachsel and colleagues.
+These include MPM, MIPM, MALM, MBM, MAM, MMALM, MFEM, MDFEM, and MTFEM, among others.

 History

 MEM was first synthesized by Alexander Shulgin.
 It was first described by him in the scientific literature by 1968.
 Subsequently, Shulgin described MEM in greater detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).